srgokribb/Rifdock-Total-Setup/README.md

 - **Basically I'm a beginner to Linux.
 So, there could be some mistakes that I missed.**
 - I tried to made this mannual as easy as possible, so that anyone, who patiently follows the mannual, could successfully install rifdock.
 - **Specially give thanks to Longxing Cao and Brian Coventry, who are the members of David Baker's group in UW, for sharing Rifdock.**

+## Least spec to run rifdock
+- Recommended by authors of Rifdock: 32+ core CPU, 16-80GB RAM depending on the size of the target
+- As for me, Sensibly recommned 50 core CPU or more, 200GB RAM or more **per one target**.

 ### These are the required programs or resources to run RifDock
 **(Bolded programs are directly necessary to build Rifdock)**